kyaco/WynnTextReplacer/README.md

 fabric minecraft client is required.
 See [fabric wiki](https://fabricmc.net/wiki/start) to get it.

-Wynn Translator mod file will be published later.
+Wynn Text Replacer mod file will be published later.

 ## License